 The marketing funnel, also known as the purchasing cycle, forms the framework of an inbound marketing strategy.
-And yet, it regularly receives intense criticism due to its huge celebrity.
+And yet, it regularly receives intense criticism due to its popularity.

 So, is the marketing funnel dead?